Waco Wills Attorney

-A will, formally referred to as a Last Will and Testament, is a legal document that describes one’s final wishes.
+A will formally refers to as a Last Will and Testament, is a legal document that describes one’s final wishes.
 A will may include stipulations regarding one’s estate and how it is to be distributed amongst beneficiaries.
 One may also assert one’s wishes regarding the care of minor children or family members with special needs, as well as include special stipulations regarding burial or funeral arrangements.

 If you would like to talk about drafting a will or have questions regarding contesting a will during probate proceedings, a Waco lawyer at Rainey & Rainey may be able to help.
 Our attorneys for wills have more than four decades of experience in legal issues related to wills.
 We also have a strong commitment to protecting our clients’ rights in all matters related to elder law, estate planning, personal injury, and probate.

 There are many benefits one can experience by creating a will:

 - Prevent family members from fighting over specific items or heirlooms.

-- Make sure specific loved ones are taken care after your passing
+- Make sure specific loved ones are taken care of after your passing

 - Help make assets and real estate immediately available to your dependents.

 - Avoid having the court distribute your assets as it sees fit, instead of in accordance with your wishes.